ChicagoPark/DSA/README.md

 > ### `Binary Tree`
 >	> Binary trees are the data structures in which each node has at most two children, often referred to as the left and right children.
 >	>
->	> Binary tree is a familty of data structrue (BST, Heap tree, AVL, red black trees, Syntax tree)
+>	> Binary tree is a familiy of data structrue (BST, Heap tree, AVL, red black trees, Syntax tree)
 >	>
->	> Binary trees are a prerequisite for mode advanced trees like BST, AVL, Red Black Trees
+>	> Binary trees are a prerequisite for more advanced trees like BST, AVL, Red Black Trees
 >	>
 >	> Huffman coding problem, heap priority problem and expression parsing problems can be solved efficiently using binary trees.
 >